 These are the numbers of two local guides in Harar and it’s worth hiring one of them to show you around the Old Town etc. A double room here was USD $20 per night, including breakfast.

-If you’d prefer something a little more modern and you can make a reservation online, then Winta Hotel is a good option.
+If you’d prefer something a little more modern, then Winta Hotel is a good option.